Juncheng-Dong/Spectroscopy-GUI/README.md

 ## A GUI that Interacts
 This repository consists of a browser-based GUI that enables you to (features already implemented)
 1. Import file of target spectrum T
+2. Alternating the meta-material thickness
-2. Add arbitary number of Lorentizans for EPSILON and MU
+3. Add arbitary number of Lorentizans for EPSILON and MU
-3. Interact with Lorentzian parameters by sliders
+4. Interact with Lorentzian parameters by sliders
-4. Rerender the fitting result when you are interacting with the parameters
+5. Rerender the fitting result when you are interacting with the parameters
-5. Reset/Restart
+6. Reset/Restart

 ## Quick Look of the GUI
 ![](Example.png)